neobrain/steam-runtime-tools/docs/steam-compat-tool-interface.md

     (For example, a game's Launch Options can be set to `STEAM_COMPAT_RUNTIME_SDL2=1 %command%`)

+    May also be set to `sdl2-compat` to attempt to use the [sdl2-compat][] library, if available, in preference to "classic" SDL2.
+    This will only work if the container runtime actually contains a copy of sdl2-compat.
+    (For example, a game's Launch Options can be set to `STEAM_COMPAT_RUNTIME_SDL2=sdl2-compat %command%`)

 * `STEAM_COMPAT_RUNTIME_SDL3`:

     May be set to 1 for the same effect as adding `runtime-sdl3` to